pingidentity/pingidentity-devops-getting-started/docs/reference/readOnlyFilesystem.md

     kubectl create secret generic pingdirectory-license --from-file=./PingDirectory.lic
     ```

 1. Update the **`30-helm/read-only-filesystem/pd-values.yaml`** file with the appropriate image tag and release name to be used with Helm.
-Then use Helm to deploy the release:
+Afterward, use Helm to deploy the release:

     ```bash
     # For this example, the release name of 'rofs' is used
     cd 30-helm/read-only-filesystem
-    helm upgrade --install rofs pingidentity/ping-devops -f './pd-values.yaml' --post-renderer kustomize/kustomize
+    helm upgrade --install rofs pingidentity/ping-devops -f './pd-values.yaml' \
+          --post-renderer kustomize/kustomize
     ```

 ## Diagram